GenaGrig/eCommerce-pp5/TESTING.md

 [The W3C Markup Validator](https://validator.w3.org) was used to check HTML code of a webpage.

-All errors on html pages are of the same type and mostly are related for using Django in HTML code.
-Because of each page is an extension of Base.html, there is no usual tags in the beginning of pages, and code validator marks it as both warning and error.
-Most of the errors are "Bad value" errors, that points to illegal characters.
-This is due to using of Django synthax in href links and other HTML tags.
-I went through every HTML page and fixed code problems related to invalid spaces, unclosed tags and other small synthax errors that has no impact on code and page functionality.
+After getting correct HTML code checking sequence in code validator I made validation of every HTML page and fixed errors displayed by code validator.

-Following errors were found on each html page:
+Following screenshots of each html page without errors:

 * Base page errors